pjfsu/book_split/README.md

 podman run -d -p 8080:8080 docker.io/pjfsu/split-pdf-bookmarks:latest
 ```

-> You can use another host port (container host is 8080)
+> You can use another host port (container port is 8080)

 ### 2. Export bookmarks